Current products

 Users will also find several minor improvements available in this version:

-Bladed 4.17 is an "STS support" version of Bladed.
-This means that it will receive bug fixes until the release of Bladed 4.18.
-Learn more about our Bladed support policy here.
+Bladed 4.18 is a "long-term support" version of Bladed.
+This means that it will receive bug fixes for at least 2 years from initial release.
+Learn more about the Bladed support policy.

 Bladed 4.16